-Predictions (winter session 2019 until autumn session 2020): The accuracy of the prediction of the updated Gradient Boosting Classifier (GBC) model for the votes from the winter session 2019, spring, summer and autumn session 2020 is 83% as shown in the graph at the right side.
+Predictions (winter session 2019 until winter session 2020): The accuracy of the prediction of the updated Gradient Boosting Classifier (GBC) model for the votes from the winter session 2019, spring, summer and autumn session 2020 is 79% as shown in the graph at the right side.
 The GBC model has replaced the original Lasso model described in the poster.
 Please also refer to the section ‚update‘.

-Remark: Due to Covid19 the spring, summer and autumn sessions 2020 were particular in the sense that the overall majority of votes was taken on ‚Affairs of the Federal Council‘ (415 out of 484 in the summer session alone).
+Remark: Due to Covid19 the spring, summer and autumn sessions 2020 were particular in the sense that the overall majority of votes was taken on ‚Affairs of the Federal Council‘.
 These types of votes have been excluded because they always end up being released after a final approval (i.e. ‚yes‘).
 They are therefore too predictive to be modeled (please also refer to the poster and the selection of the types of votes as well as to the section ‚my question‘).
-Therefore, when combining the winter 2019 , spring, summer and autumn sessions 2020 only 76 (unique per subject) votes took place to be included in the test set.
+Therefore, when combining the winter 2019 , spring, summer, autumn and winter sessions 2020 259 (unique per subject) votes were included in the test set.
 The details of the individual predictions and outcomes of the votes are shown in the table at the right side.

 The meaning of yes and no in the votes and predictions: It is important to note that the true outcome of the vote displayed in the table above doesn’t always correspond to the effective outcome of the vote taken by the parliament.
 Very often the parliament does not vote directly on the matter at hand but on a recommendation of a parliamentary commission or of the Federal Council.
 For instance, if a commission recommends to reject a matter and the outcome of the parliamentary vote is „no“ , the matter as such is accepted.
 Accordingly, the model has been trained to predict whether a matter as such is accepted (yes) or rejected (no) ignoring the recommendations.